manishkatyan/strapi-stripe/README.md

 1. On making payment, your customer is redirected back to your checkout result page that you can customize.
 1. Every transaction is recorded, giving you visibility and insights.

-That's all you need to do to start accepting payment on your Stripe website!
+That's all you need to do to turn your Strapi website or application into an e-commerce site!

 <a href="https://www.npmjs.com/package/strapi-stripe">
 <img alt="GitHub package.json version" src="https://img.shields.io/github/package-json/v/manishkatyan/strapi-stripe?label=npm&logo=npm">